streme-fun/streme-contracts/README.md

 The @streme AI Agent is powered by `Coinbase AgentKit` and `OpenAI` and deployed by `Autonome`.
 Users interact with the AI Agent via the @streme user on Farcaster.
 In future, interfacing via X and Telegram is planned.
 The AI agent can answer questions about Streme and ask it to deploy tokens on their behalf.
 The user's message request is combined details from their Farcaster profile -- including their verified Ethereum address -- to deploy a token with their chosen name and symbol, to Base Mainnet.
 The requesting user will earn 40% of the trading fees.

 The server components of Streme are hosted by Google Firebase Functions, with indexed token data store in a Firestore datastore.
 An API endpoint receives new Farcaster messages from a webhook susbcription provided by `Neynar`.
+User messages are then passed to the `Autonome` AI Agent to make an assesment of the user's intent and provide replies.
+If token deployment was requested, the Autonome agent extracts the name and symbol to be used for the token deployment transaction on Base Mainnet.

-## Contracts Overview
+## Smart Contracts Overview

-Streme has a modular contract structure with 4 modules in sequence:
+Streme has a modular contract structure, calling 4 modules in sequence:

-1. Token Deployment Module.
-This module will deploy the token and send minted tokens back the Streme contract (usually 100% of the tokens, but this is not a requirement)
+1. `Token Deployment Module`.
+This module deploys the token and sends minted tokens back the Streme contract (usually 100% of the tokens, but this is not a requirement)
-2. Post Deploy Hooks Module (optional).
-If configured, the Hooks module will be granted allowance for all of the tokens received by the Streme contract.
-The Hook can `transferFrom()` some of those tokens to be used for the purposes of the hook.
-Examples include presales distribution, requestor allocation, ecosystem fund allocation, community rewards.
-Only one Hook can be configured but it can perfrom multiple tasks.
-The first version of Streme will include a *Staking* Hook which will enable staking of the token in exchange for streaming rewards.
+2. `Post Deploy Hooks Module` (optional).
+If configured, the Hooks module is granted allowance for _all_ of the tokens received by the Streme contract.
+The Hook can `transferFrom()` _some_ of those tokens to be used for the purposes of the hook.
+Examples include presales distribution, requestor/team allocation, ecosystem fund allocation, community rewards, etc..
+Only one Hook can be configured, but it can perfrom multiple tasks.
+The first season of Streme includes a *Staking* Hook which will enables staking of the token in exchange for streaming rewards.
-3. Liquidity Provision (LP) Module.
-100% of the _remaining_ supply owned by the Streme contract will be sent (or _approve_d) to the LP Module.
-The first version of Streme will leverage the open-source LP and LP "locker" code from the Clanker project, creating a single-sided LP position in a Uniswap v3 pool with all the tokens, which is then locked.
+3. `Liquidity Provision (LP) Module`.
+100% of the _remaining_ supply owned by the Streme contract are sent (_approved_) to the LP Module.
+The first season of Streme leverages the open-source LP and LP "locker" code from the `Clanker` project, creating a single-sided LP position in a Uniswap v3 pool with all the remaining tokens, which is then locked.
-4. Post LP Hooks Module.
-Not used in th intial version, these hooks could be used to implement an inital "dev buy" of the the token, or anything else that make sense once LP has been provisioned.
+4. `Post LP Hooks Module` (optional).
+Not used in th initial version, these hooks could be used to implement an initial "dev buy" of the the token, or anything else that make sense, once LP has been provisioned.

-For each module, multiple modules may be supported concurrently, each permissioned (at least in first version).
-For example, there may be 3 regsistered (team approved) token factories, 2 Hooks, and 3 LP modules, and a token deployment config would specify the desired token factory, hook, and LP modules to be used for the deployment.
-The first version of Steme may support only one of each, but this structure facilitates future iteration and growth.
+For each module, multiple modules can be supported concurrently, each permissioned (at least in first version).
+For example, there may be 3 registered (protocol approved) token factories, 2 Hooks, and 3 LP modules, and a token deployment config specifies the desired token factory, hook, and LP modules to be used for the deployment.
+The first season of Steme supports only one of each (and no Post LP Hook), but this structure facilitates future iteration and growth.

+### Streme Smart Contracts

+The following smart contracts have been deployed to `Base Mainnet`:

+- `Streme.sol` -